The Animals’ Race: A Play About the Chinese Zodiac

 Zodiac Animals Set 2: Heart Animals in Color

 Here are the zodiac animal faces made from the shape of hearts.
 They are all colored in, so you only need to print, cut, and go.
-Remember, right-click on the image, then paste it into a word processing or a publishing program.
-They are all loaded as photos, and you can size them and crop them however you wish once you have pasted them into a program.
-Don't forget to print out the cat, who is appears at the end of the these sets.
+Look for the orange links at the end of this article to access to printable pdfs.
+Don't forget to print out the cat, which appears at the end of these sets.

 Cats for the Cards in Color

 Here are are the patterns for the cats that go with the Color Animals and the Heart Animals.
-You can right-click and copy the photos,then paste them in a word-processing or publishing program to print them.
+Look for the orange link at the end of this article which will take you to printable pdf's of these documents.

 Here are some animals that the children can color themselves.
 They can either cut the circle out, or you can use a paper cutter to separate them into four equal squares.
 Remember to print out the cat, which you'll find after these next two sets of animals.